 What’s the comedown like?

+Now that you know about the experience – you’re probably wondering ‘Is MDMA addictive?
+Short answer, YES.
 It can be psychologically addictive, meaning that if you use it regularly you can end up wanting to take it more and more.
 Your body can also build up a tolerance to MDMA if you’ve taken it recently, so you get a much milder experience from the same dosage.

-How can I reduce the risks of taking MDMA?
+How can I reduce the risks?

 - A dealer may claim it’s pure MDMA, but don’t take their word for it.
 The only way of knowing what’s in it is by testing it.
 You can even now find testing facilities in clubs and at festivals.